 - The spread out stance of the lunge will make the exercise a little more glute focused than the step up.

 - During step ups, one leg supports your weight and also balances through the motion.
-This will also lead you to use stabilizer muscles (primarily in the calf) that you don’t use while lunging.
+This will also lead you to use stabilizer muscles (primarily in the foot and calf) that you don’t use while lunging.

 - Step ups allow you to control the hip crease angle of the movement.
 Making it higher by increasing the step up size.
 Or scaling it by using a smaller step for people with hit mobility issues.

 - Walking lunges will add a dynamic landing that you can not achieve with step ups.
 This will work additional stabilizer muscles.
+And is a great way to simulate and strengthen your legs for downhill running/hiking.